Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Methods

 \subsection{Data}

-Both transmission and emission spectra of WASP-80b were observed with the NIRCam and MIRI instruments on board JWST, providing continuous spectra from 2.45 to 14 microns.
+Both transmission and emission spectra of WASP-80b were observed with the NIRCam and MIRI instruments on board JWST, providing continuous spectra from 2.45 to 14 micron.
 They consist of NIRCam F322W2 (taken 2022 Oct 29; JWST-GTO-1185 Observation 4), NIRCam F444W (taken 2023 Jun 13; JWST-GTO-1185 Observation 5), and MIRI LRS (taken 2022 Sep 25; JWST-GTO-1177 Observation 2).
-In this paper, we use the emission spectra published in \cite{wiser2025} and the transmission spectra that will be published in Arnold et. al., in preparation.
+In this paper, we use the emission spectra published in \cite{wiser2025} and the transmission spectra that will be published in Arnold et. al., in prep.

-These observations led to the detection of the major carbon and oxygen-bearing species expected in an $H_2$-dominated atmosphere at these temperatures.
+These observations led to the detection of the major carbon and oxygen-bearing species expected in an H$_2$-dominated atmosphere at these temperatures.
 CH$_4$, CO, CO$_2$, H$_2$O, and possibly NH$_3$ are expected in both emission and transmission spectra, with CS$_2$ potentially observed only in transmission.
 The presence or absence of clouds could not be constrained with high confidence.
-From the emission spectrum, the dayside effective temperature was estimated to be $T_{\rm day}=859.9^{+7.1}_{-9.1} K$, corresponding to a heat redistribution parameter $f=T_{\rm day}/T_{\rm eq}=1.04$ \citep{roth2024} (see Section \ref{section: cloudless} for more details).
+From the emission spectrum, the dayside effective temperature was estimated to be $T_{\rm day}=859.9^{+7.1}_{-9.1} K$.
+The heat redistribution parameter (from \citealt{wiser2025}), $f=T_{\rm day}/T_{\rm eq}=1.04$ \citep{roth2024} (see Section \ref{section: cloudless} for more details).